libsdl-org/SDL/docs/README-migration.md

 here, now.
 Passing NULL is the same as passing -1 here in SDL2, to signify you want SDL to decide for you.

+SDL_CreateWindowAndRenderer() now takes the window title as the first parameter.

 Mouse and touch events are no longer filtered to change their coordinates, instead you can call SDL_ConvertEventToRenderCoordinates() to explicitly map event coordinates into the rendering viewport.